This guide helps you troubleshoot common issues with code coverage in Qlty.Documentation Index

 - Generated code or third-party code inclusion/exclusion

-- Verify that all relevant files are included in coverage report generation
+- Verify that all relevant files are included in coverage report generation.
+See our documentation on Incomplete or Missing Coverage Reports for more detail.

 - Set up coverage for each language in multi-language projects